akirakianna/the-score/README.md

 This was my first group project at General Assembly.
 I worked within a team of four to create a full-stack MERN application over 8 days, which implemented an Express API.

-The Score is an application that allows users to search for a movie and will return the movie information as well as it's associated soundtrack/ playlist from Spotify.
+The Score is an application that allows users to search for a movie and will return the movie information as well as it's associated soundtrack/playlist from Spotify.

 ![GA Logo](./Front-End/screenshots/HomePage.png)